mozzius/graysky/README.md

 Graysky is a Bluesky client written in React Native. 🚧 WIP 🚧

-> I've only tested this on iOS, your mileage may vary on Android.

 ## Getting Started

 You'll need pnpm, and some sort of simulator or device to run the app on.